 CAPTIONS: Top: People across the island of Ireland are getting ready to host Get Together events and raise vital funds for Oxfam.
 Top-left: Oxfam is helping to provide legal advice and training to rice farmers like Halima Shida so she can maintain ownership of her land, one of the biggest issues facing women farmers in Tanzania.
 Barry McCall/Oxfam.
 Top-right: Dolores Benitez outside a radio station in Honduras where an Oxfam partner broadcasts a show educating women in the area about their rights.
 Gilvan Barreto/Oxfam.
 Bottom-left: By forming an Oxfam-supported cooperative for honey harvesting in Ethiopia, these women can earn an income.
 Tom Pietrasik/Oxfam.
 Bottom-right: Oxfam ambassador Sharon Corr meets Ester Jerome Mtegule, a Tanzanian farmer who shares her innovative farming methods for the benefit of her entire community.
 Barry McCall/Oxfam

 Women are more likely to be poor, go hungry and be kept out of school.
-Despite working two-thirds of the world’s hours, women earn only 10% of the world’s income and own only 1% of its property.

 We know that poverty has a female face – but so does the solution.
 If women farmers had the same access to land, tools, seeds and credit as men, they could grow enough food to feed more than 100 million of the world’s hungriest people.